Sylvain59650/lodash-object/docs/Array.md

     var objects = [{ 'x': 1, 'y': 2 }, { 'x': 2, 'y': 1 }, { 'x': 1, 'y': 2 }];

-    _.uniqWith(objects, _.isEqual);
+    objects.uniqWith(_.isEqual);
     // => [{ 'x': 1, 'y': 2 }, { 'x': 2, 'y': 1 }]

  ## unzip

-    _.unzip(array)
+    Array#unzip(array)

-This method is like _.zip except that it accepts an array of grouped elements and creates an array regrouping the elements to their pre-zip configuration.
+This method is like Array#zip except that it accepts an array of grouped elements and creates an array regrouping the elements to their pre-zip configuration.